 Instructor: Keith Carter

 Follow our celebrated Ceramics instructors on a journey through history to experience the truly unique, time-honored tradition of Raku firing!
-During this class, students will construct their wares from a particular Raku clay and fire them by means of the chosen firing processes to achieve one-of-a-kind, random yet distinctive surfaces and colorations unique to Raku firing.
-This type of alternative firing is curious in the sense that it is very experimental and there is no fixed control over how the finish will come out.
+During this class, students will construct their wares from a particular Raku clay and fire them to achieve one-of-a-kind, distinctive surfaces and colorations unique to Raku firing.
+This type of alternative firing is very experimental with no fixed control over how the finish will come out.
 That is also what leaves everyone wanting more – the results are always a wonderful surprise!